xta0/xta0.me/_posts/2025-01-30-GenAI-Stable-Diffusion-3.md

 ### More on ControlNet

 It turns out that ControlNet is even more powerful than it initially appears.
-In addition to enhance the images at almost all aspects, it provides finer control over the fine-tuning process, allowing for precise adjustments.
+In addition to enhance the images at almost all aspects, it provides finer control for precise adjustments.
 For example, it is possible for ControlNet generate an image that replicates a specific pose from another image that the out-of-the-box Stable Diffusion model cannot achieve:

 <div class="md-flex-h md-flex-no-wrap">